altruios/namshubettulpa/public/shorts/the-egregore-speaks.md

 And the pastor awkwardly paused as the music suddenly stopped.
 As he always did as he got on with the main subject.
 "You may have noticed our guests here.
-They are students from MIT, about to graduate.
+They are students from the University, about to graduate.
 And they're working on a project, a thesis.
 I've happily agreed to submit our congregation to this project."
 There was the faintest of murmurs running through the pews in the back.